 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) became law and provided emergency COVID-19 relief measures on federal student loans owned by the Department of Education.
 The relief measures include suspension of loan payments, stopped collections on defaulted loans, and a 0% interest rate.
-Effective as of January 20, 2021, the aforementioned relief measures are extended through September 30, 2021.
+On December 22, 2021, the U.S. Department of Education extended the aforementioned COVID-19 emergency relief for students through May 1, 2022.
+On April 6, 2022, the U.S. Department of Education extended the student loan payment pause through Aug.
+31, 2022.
 More information is available at studentaid.gov.